pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Precision.rst

 on objects with asymmetric meshes.
 Similarly, the Edge Target snaps to edges of the of the model instead of its mesh; the target will snap to the nearest edge of the bounds.
-You can use this feature to easily set the edge target length to any dimension of a model's bounds.
+You can use this feature to easily set the edge target length to any dimension of a model's bounds, such as the width of the cylinder shown here.

 When modified-dragging the Point Target, the snap indicator sphere will appear when any snapping occurs, and is :ref:`color-coded by dimension
 <ug-coordinate-system>`.
 If snapping occurs in two or three dimensions, the
 color will be the sum of the respective dimensions' colors.
+In the above left image, the Point Target is snapped to the center of the front-right edge of the cylinder's bounds.
+In the center image, the :ref:`precision level
+<ug-precision-level>` has been increased to keep the target from always
+snapping to a bounds edge, and the target is on the center line of the front face of the bounds, but is not snapped in the Z (up) dimension.

 .. todo::
    Ended here.